osemwengiearit/requirement-analysis/README.md

     - **Process Modeling:** Mapping out business processes to identify system touchpoints.

 - **Requirement Validation:**

   - The final critical step is to ensure that the documented requirements are correct, complete, consistent, feasible, and truly reflect the stakeholders' needs.
 This activity aims to catch errors before design and development begin.
 Techniques include:

     - **Reviews and Walkthroughs:** Stakeholders and team members review the documented requirements.
     - **Prototyping/Mock-ups:** Presenting visual representations to stakeholders for feedback.
     - **Testing against Requirements:** Planning how requirements will be tested later in the SDLC.
     - **Scenario Analysis:** Walking through various user scenarios to ensure all paths are covered.

+    ## Types of Requirements

+### Functional Requirements

+- Functional requirements descibe what the system should do.
+- Example, User loggins and how they will be authenticated

+### Non-Functional Requirements

+- Non-functional requirements describe how the system should perform.
+- Example, loading time and responsiveness